PhD in Organizational Psychology

 - Within the doctoral curriculum, students may customize their education and training through elective coursework, professional fieldwork training, and dissertation research, to pursue specific areas of professional interest

-- Doctoral students select either the Strategic Human Resource Management or the Executive Coaching concentration, which are part of the 98-unit PhD program.
+- Doctoral students select either the Strategic Human Resource Management or the Executive Coaching concentration, which are part of this 98-unit PhD program

-- Students may also pursue the Consulting Psychology specialization, which builds on the Executive Coaching concentration.
-Students in this specialization take 14 additional units and a special internship supervised by a licensed psychologist, which will better prepare them for licensure.
+- Students may also pursue a Consulting Psychology specialization, which builds on the Executive Coaching concentration; students in this specialization take 14 additional units and complete a special internship supervised by a licensed psychologist, which better prepares them for licensure